Louise, Texas: Education

-Louise is served by the Louise Independent School District which was incorporated in 1908.
+Louise is served by the Louise Independent School District, which was incorporated in 1908.
 However, another source listed 97 students in Louise School District No. 51 in 1905–06.
 A 1922 photo shows four female and one male teachers.
 A photo of the 1926 high school senior class shows 11 females and four males.
 In 1927, there were 212 students and four teachers.
 The Louise district absorbed several surrounding school districts over time: Sandies in 1938, Adams, Carancahua, and Plainview in 1948, and Gobbler Creek in 1951.
-In 1990 the Louise schools counted 448 students and 36 faculty members.
+In 1990, the Louise schools counted 448 students and 36 faculty members.

+The Texas Legislature assigns all of Wharton County to Wharton County Junior College.